fatihaksel/creativekidz.club/README.md

 We have integrated Buffalo Open Data ["Child Care Regulated Programs API"](https://data.ny.gov/Human-Services/Child-Care-Regulated-Programs-API/fymg-3wv3).
 This data includes the licensed and registered child care programs in New York State.

 We use [The Socrata Open Data API (SODA)](https://dev.socrata.com/) to access the open data platform and created a python script to integrate the data.
+The crawler script is located at [content/open-data-crawler.py](./content/open-data-crawler.py)

 ## Team Members